Disorder-resilient transition of Helical to Conical ground states in M$_{1/3}$NbS$_2$, M=Cr,Mn: Abstract

 \section{Abstract}

 The discovery of chiral helical magnetism (CHM) in \CNS~and the stabilization of a chiral soliton lattice (CSL) has attracted considerable interest in view of their potential technological applications.
-However, there is an ongoing debate regarding whether the sister compound, \MNS, which shares the same crystal structure, exhibits similar nontrivial properties which rely on the stabilization of the lack of inversion symmetry at the magnetic ion.
+However, there is an ongoing debate regarding whether the sister compound, \MNS, which shares the same crystal structure, exhibits similar nontrivial properties which likewise rely on the lack of inversion symmetry at the magnetic ion.
 In this study, we conduct a comprehensive investigation of the magnetically ordered states of both compounds, using \Cr, \Mn~and \Nb~nuclear magnetic resonance.
-Our results, supported by density functional calculations, detect in a high-quality single crystal of \CNS~all the signatures of the monoaxial CHM in a magnetic field, identifying it as a textbook NMR case.
+Our results, supported by density functional calculations, detect in a high-quality single crystal of \CNS~all the signatures of the monoaxial CHM in a magnetic field, identifying it as a reference case for NMR.
 The detailed understanding of this prototypic behavior provides a reference for \MNS.
-Despite the much larger density of specific defects in this second single crystal, we confirm the presence of a CHM phase in the Mn compound, characterized by a very large critical field for the forced ferromagnetic phase ($\approx$ 5 T for the applied field along $c$).
+Despite the much larger density of specific defects in this second material, we confirm the presence of a CHM phase in the Mn compound, characterized by a very large critical field for the forced ferromagnetic phase ($\approx$ 5 T for the applied field along $c$).